kolasyam/react-native-intern-project/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# They chose designs

+- Formik was used to manage the documentation and Yup was used to validate the attachments to ensure -clear error messages.
+  -Local storage was used with AsyncStorage to store user credentials for things like "Remember Me".
+  -A password strength indicator has been added to help users create secure passwords.
+  -The app is organized into separate screens (Signup, Login, Welcome) for a clean and simple layout.

+# Any assumptions or limitations

+-Assumes the app is used by only one user at a time, as it doesn’t support multiple accounts.
+-Passwords are stored in local storage, which isn’t secure for real-world applications.
+-The app doesn’t connect to a backend or server; all validations are local.
+-Password strength rules are basic and might not cover all real-world security requirements.